endurodave/DelegateMQ/README.md

  See [Design Details](docs/DETAILS.md) for implementation design documentation and more examples.

+ See [Sample Projects](examples/sample_projects/EXAMPLES.md) for information on example projects.

  See [Doxygen Documentation](https://endurodave.github.io/cpp-async-delegate/html/index.html) for source code documentation.

  See [Unit Test Code Coverage](https://app.codecov.io/gh/endurodave/cpp-async-delegate) test results.

 # Delegate Library Interfaces

 Interfaces provide the delegate library with platform-specific features to ease porting to a target system.
-Simple examples offer ready-made solutions or allow you to create your own.
+Complete example code offer ready-made solutions or allow you to create your own.

 | Class | Interface | Notes
 | --- | --- | ---